Razikus/exposer/README.md

 And of course - any donate is really approciated.

+# ARM support
+From now also supporting ARM (builded on RaspberryPi 3) instead of razikus/exposerclient:1.0 use razikus/exposerclient:1.0-arm also instead of razikus/exposerserver:1.0 use razikus/exposeserver:1.0-arm

 # Who is using this?
 For example me, my company and my devices Skryba-1 (time and attendance registrator).
 So every client can just provide the key that i'm selling, and device will be exposed in the internet.